Invoicing for Designers: 8 Easy Steps to Get Paid on Time

 Cash flow management is an integral part of a business: when you don’t get paid on time for the work you have already completed, it will have a major impact on your bottom line.
 For designers, generating invoices for clients or reminding them about late payments is not the most enjoyable part of their job.
 You would rather spend your time on figuring out the next design solution.
 However, keeping track of your invoices and recording payments is essential if you are running a designing agency.

-In this article, we look at how designers can master the art of invoicing in eight easy ways.
-Let’s have a look:
+In this article, we particularly look at how graphic designers can master the art of invoicing in eight easy ways—but note that these instructions are equally applicable in other domains of design services.

 1. Decide on your price